 You can clean house throughout your organization, internally if needed.
 While the moody, rude, and sarcastic front desk person may have been tolerable just a generation ago, today’s healthcare consumers won’t put up with those kinds of behaviors anymore, no matter how good a doctor’s care may be.

 Become ultra-transparent about your treatments and pricing and invest in your staff so they can acquire proper customer service and marketing skills.
-Marketing is a now a team sport in healthcare, and everyone in your office has to be pulling in the same direction if you want to thrive, let alone survive in the 2019 healthcare landscape.
+Marketing is now a team sport in healthcare, and everyone in your office has to be pulling in the same direction if you want to thrive, let alone survive in the 2020 healthcare landscape.

 2. Your Online Presence Matters More Than Ever